rashadism/openchoreo/docs/proposals/0537-introduce-component-type-definitions.md

 ## Deployment Flow and Environment Promotion

 OpenChoreo separates **promotable content** from **environment-specific overrides** to enable safe, auditable deployments across environments.
-This uses EnvSettings (introduced earlier) along with **ComponentEnvSnapshot**, a new resource containing full copies of ComponentTypeDefinition, Component, Addons, and Workload.
+This uses ComponentDeployment (introduced earlier) along with **ComponentEnvSnapshot**, a new resource containing full copies of ComponentTypeDefinition, Component, Addons, and Workload.

 ### How It Works

 **Deployment**: When a Component, ComponentTypeDefinition, Addon, or Workload is updated, a ComponentEnvSnapshot is created or updated in the first environment of the deployment pipeline.
-The snapshot is rendered with that environment's EnvSettings to produce a Release containing final Kubernetes manifests.
-Changes to either the snapshot or EnvSettings trigger Release updates.
+The snapshot is rendered with that environment's ComponentDeployment to produce a Release containing final Kubernetes manifests.
+Changes to either the snapshot or ComponentDeployment trigger Release updates.

-**Promotion**: Promotion copies the snapshot content to a target environment, where it's rendered with that environment's EnvSettings.
+**Promotion**: Promotion copies the snapshot content to a target environment, where it's rendered with that environment's ComponentDeployment.
 The same snapshot content produces different Releases based on each environment's settings (e.g., 1 replica in dev, 10 in prod).

 **Key Constraint**: Changes are automatically deployed only to the first environment.
 Other environments remain stable until explicitly promoted.